-These are the best car mounts you can buy for the Samsung Galaxy S21
+Best Samsung Galaxy S21 car mounts 2022

 iOttie makes some of our favorite car mounts for smartphones, regardless of the device, and the Easy One Touch 5 is a great option for most people.
 While it does have a convenient magnetic cable holder, some may prefer to upgrade to the Qi-enabled wireless charger version, and who could blame them?
 There are also some interesting, non-conventional car mounts like the Gresur cup caddy or the Loncaster mat pad.

-Whichever car mount you choose for your phone, make sure that you're not missing any of the other best Samsung Galaxy S21 acessories when outfitting your device!
+Whichever car mount you choose for your phone, make sure that you're not missing any of the other best Samsung Galaxy S21 acessories like the best Samsung Galaxy S21 cases or best Samsung Galaxy S21 screen protectors when outfitting your device!